-So there I was... age 16, pathetically shy, and still the new kid in my girls' p.e. class at school and what does our teacher say?
-She says, "When we get back on Monday we'll start folk dancing for the next three weeks."
+So there I was, age 16, pathetically shy, and still the new kid in my girls' p.e. class at school and what does our teacher say?
+"When we get back on Monday we'll start folk dancing for the next three weeks."

-There, sitting on the gym floor, I told myself, "Oh no... not folk dancing!
+There, sitting on the gym floor, I told myself, "Oh no. Not folk dancing!
 I am so uncoordinated when it comes to dancing.
-I'll have to practice every night at home alone so that I won't look like an idiot here with all these (graceful, got-it-all-together) girls.
-Darn, darn, darn."
+I'll have to practice every night at home alone so that I won't look like an idiot here with all these graceful girls.
+Man.
+This is unfair."

 And that's when I had an epiphany.
 Well, of sorts.
-Suddenly, while still there on the floor as the teacher droned on, I heard these words inside my head.
-"How do you know you won't be any good at folk dancing?
+Suddenly, while still there on the floor, I 'heard' these words, "How do you know you won't be any good at folk dancing?
 Have you ever tried it before?
-You might even be great at it.
-Maybe you'll even love it!"
+You might even be great at it."

 And guess what?
-Whereas I'd especially dreaded p.e. that year because I'd enrolled late to this school (my second of what would be three high schools because we moved all the time) and had had a hard time fitting in, well, I loved folk-dancing.
-Finally, gym class wasn't the major torture of the day.
+Whereas I'd especially dreaded p.e. that year because I'd enrolled late to this school and had had a hard time fitting in, well, I loved folk-dancing.
+Finally, gym class wasn't Torture Of The Day.

-And when it came time to be tested and we were each placed into groups of three girls in the middle of everyone sitting uncircled around us, I kept up my dance steps till the music's end, even though the other two girls lost their places in the dance and so just stood beside me.
+Then came time to be tested and we were each placed into groups of three girls, circled by everyone else around us.
+And you know?
+The other two girls in my group lost their places in the dance, just stood beside me, but I danced on.
 And I remember afterward my friend, Tara, told me she'd been proud of me for having kept dancing, even though it must have felt awkward to dance alone (it did).

-And that is a lesson which has never left me...
-It returns each time I automatically say things like, "No, I could never learn to do that on the computer," or, "This digital camera is too difficult to use for a brain like mine," or, "You can't teach this old dog those new tricks...."... and on and on and on...
+Decades later this lesson returns when I automatically say things like, "No, I could never learn to do that on the computer," or, "This digital camera is too difficult to use for a brain like mine," or, "You can't teach this old dog those new tricks," etc.

-If I believe I cannot do something, most likely I'll never be able to do it.
+If I believe I cannot do something, most likely I won't be able to.

 "I can do all things through Christ which strengthens me." ...
 Philippians 4:13